-The Joint Commission is an independent, not-for-profit group in the United States that administers accreditation programs for hospitals and other healthcare-related organizations.
-The Commission develops performance standards that address crucial elements of operation, such as patient care, medication safety, infection control and consumer rights.
+The Joint Commission is an independent, not-for-profit group in the United States that administers voluntary accreditation programs for hospitals and other healthcare organizations.
+The commission develops performance standards that address crucial elements of operation, such as patient care, medication safety, infection control and consumer rights.

-- General, psychiatric, children's and rehabilitation hospitals.
+- General, psychiatric, children's, rehabilitation and critical access hospitals

-- Nursing homes and other long term care facilities.
+- Nursing homes and other long term care facilities

-- Independent or freestanding clinical laboratories.
+- Independent or freestanding clinical laboratories

 The Joint Commission also certifies the following services offered at healthcare organizations:

 - Advanced certification in disease-specific care and palliative care